AleksanderObuchowski/bert-analysis/README.md

 #### Bert takes 3 files as input:
 **1. Traning file(train.tsv)**
-This is the file used while traning bert, the file is needed to analyze and remeber the classes order of apperence.
+This is the file used while traning Bert, the file is needed to analyze and remember the classes order of appearence.

 *Example*